Mama's Boys: Career

-In 1990, with the new vocalist, and under new management, they moved their base to the UK.
-The live album Live Tonite was released in 1991, and the band toured extensively in Europe.
-They released the album Relativity in 1992.
+Dissolution and aftermath

 While on tour in Italy in 1993, Tommy became ill again and the tour had to be cancelled.
 The following year Tommy underwent a bone marrow transplant but he did not survive.
 His brothers were devastated and Mama's Boys did not continue.
 On the first anniversary of Tommy's death, John composed a traditional lament on the low whistle for his brother and this led to himself and Pat revisiting their traditional Irish music roots and forming a Celtic/new age group called Celtus.

 In 2003, Pat McManus joined with Irish rock band 'Indian' for two albums and live shows.
 After this he joined the Painkillers for a short while, and then formed "Pat McManus and High Voltage" which, in 2007, became the Pat McManus Band with Marty McDermott on bass and Paul Faloon on drums.

 The Pat McManus Band released Tattooed in Blue in 2018, and an acoustic guitar based album called Rewind in 2019, alongside a European tour.